gradle/gradle/design-docs/build-migration-verification.md

 Even for the scenario where we can completely generate the build outcomes model automatically, we _may_ still require a level of user intervention.
 For example, the user may not wish to compare test execution between two models because they are irreconcilably different and this has been accepted.
-However, this may be a function of the comparison and not of the input models.
+This should be a function of the comparison and not of the input models.

 ## Modelling the relationship between two models